-Kailo is a luxury restaurant concept project expressing the very best in service, function and interior trends within F&B Industry.
+Luxury restaurant concept Kailo expresses the very best in service, function and interior trends within F&B Industry.

-It’s an exciting landscape, where hospitality brands are emerging as the next generation of branded powerhouses, able to capture consumer’s attention in the same way as retail spaces – and luxury restaurant design has to keep up.
+Our work with Kailo came at an exciting time, with hospitality brands emerging as the next generation of branded powerhouses, able to capture consumer attention in the same way as retail spaces – luxury restaurant design has to keep up.

-The core message of the brand was distilled into 3 brand pillars of Quality, Mindfulness and Transparency which is reflected in all touch-points, from the restaurant menu to the interior architecture.
-We were thrilled to work closely with celebrity chef Sophie Wright who consulted on the menu; a mix of seasonal, sustainable and botanical sharing plates and cocktails.
+The core message of the brand was distilled into the 3 brand pillars of Quality, Mindfulness and Transparency, which are reflected in all touch-points, from the restaurant menu to the interior architecture.
+We were thrilled to work closely with celebrity chef Sophie Wright who consulted on the menu, a mix of seasonal, sustainable and botanical sharing plates and cocktails.

-Starting with the name Kailo, which is a loose translation from the original Indo-European word for “health,” the team then draws significant inspiration from the Roman era which is evident throughout all touch-points from the graphic design and interior architecture.
+Starting with the name Kailo, which is a loose translation from the original Indo-European word for “health,” significant inspiration was drawn from the Roman era, which is evident in multiple aspects.

-FormRoom’s location sourcing team were lucky enough to uncover a hidden gem; a building located in one of London’s most up and coming areas for consumers within the brand’s target demographic.
-The building was vast in size and so the challenge was first to segment the space so that it capitalised on the structure in a way that benefited the brand and its mission.
-In fact, building upon the current trend for multi-functional spaces, we discovered that the brand could showcase a range of service options, all perfectly accommodating a different consumer need from day co-working and fast casual to an evening service more aligned with luxury cocktails and dining experience.
+Formroom’s location sourcing team were lucky enough to uncover a hidden gem; a building located in one of London’s most up-and-coming areas for consumers within the brand’s target demographic.
+The building was vast in size, and so the challenge was first to segment the space so that it capitalised on the structure in a way that benefited the brand and its mission.
+In fact, building upon the current trend for multi-functional spaces, we discovered that the brand could showcase a range of service options, all perfectly accommodating different consumer needs from day co-working and fast casual to an evening service more aligned with luxury cocktails and dining experiences.

-The grand central bar and sweeping arched staircase anchor the space, taking design cues from ancient Roman courtyards where all rooms would branch from, and both bold and totally appropriate for luxury restaurant design.
-Surrounding this conceptual take on the iconic roman pillar with a bar set with obsidian stone are the dining spaces, a more casual co-working space with a deli serving up fast casual adaptations of the main restaurant’s menu and to the rear; an exclusive private chef’s table experience.
+The grand central bar and sweeping arched staircase anchor the space, taking design cues from ancient Roman courtyards where all rooms would branch from, both bold and totally appropriate for luxury restaurant design.
+Surrounding this conceptual take on the iconic roman pillar with a bar set with obsidian stone are the dining spaces, a more casual co-working space with a deli serving up fast-casual adaptations of the main restaurant’s menu.
+To the rear, an exclusive private chef’s table experience.

 The various service areas are anchored by a consistent nod to archetypical Roman architecture but always with a contemporary slant.
-This can be seen in areas like the restrooms were the peristyle concept of a continuous porch with central fountain has been re-imagined to provide an Instagram worthy selfie moment for the digital experience hungry generation.
-The rich obsidian stone is omnipresent and complimented with various mosaic, column or plaster finishes dependent on the zone.
+This can be seen in areas like the restrooms, where the peristyle concept of a continuous porch with a central fountain has been re-imagined to provide an Instagram-worthy selfie moment for the digital experience-hungry generation.
+The rich obsidian stone is omnipresent and complimented with various mosaic, column, or plaster finishes, dependent on the zone.
 The lighter plaster or tile features are often offset with deeply opulent fabric choices that ensure the industrial space retains a luxuriously intimate feel.

 Semi-private booths line one wall, each inset with acoustically engineered materials to capture sound and provide a more intimate experience.
-The lighting and general fixtures throughout take traditional Roman architecture cues but with a more modernist design execution.
-This is combined with an abundance of carefully selected biophilia of ivy, olive and honeysuckle to empathise the authentic Roman inspiration alongside their well-being properties.
+The lighting and general fixtures throughout take traditional Roman architecture cues but with more modernist design execution.
+This is combined with an abundance of carefully selected biophilia of ivy, olive and honeysuckle